DIAGNijmegen/escaperoom_cluster/Assignment 4/README.md

 COPY inference.py .

 #### Configure Docker entrypoint
-COPY run.sh .
+COPY entrypoint.sh .
-ENTRYPOINT ["/bin/bash", "run.sh"]
+ENTRYPOINT ["/bin/bash", "entrypoint.sh"]
 ```

 :warning: Just like the `data.ipynb` file at assignment 2, the `inference.py` expects the `wholeslidedata` package to be installed.
 It's not in the `requirements.txt` file.
 They either need to update the requirements, or add a line in the Dockerfile to install `wholeslidedata`.
 If they don't do it, their inference docker will not run successfully!

-This `run.sh` script will run inference with the model weights they saved at assignment 3.
+This `entrypoint.sh` script will run inference with the model weights they saved at assignment 3.
 They need to update the script `inference.sh` to add:
 * the docker image they pushed at assignment 1
 * mount the directory where the training data is stored : `/data/pathology/users/clement/diag_day/data`
 * add the path to where they saved the model weights at the end of assignment 3